mike-pittelko/stlink-v2-repair-and-toolkit/README.md

 Step 1:
 Connect an stlinkv2 to the programming pins on the stlinkv2 you want to recover/program (the one being **fixed**).
 These are ususally located on the side of the programmer (not the ones on the end!) - if it's in a case, you'll need to take it off.
 You will have some wires on the one to be fixed connected to a regular programmer.
 Only the first programmer should to be plugged into the usb port, the one being fixed should only be connected via the programming pins.
 To reiterate, you can't do this procedure by connecting a ribbon cable between the two end connectors.

+With the case off (it just slides off the usb end, but could take some force), the board will probably look roughly like this.
+Look for the programming pins.
+They **may not be identical to this picture**, but they will almost certainly be labeled.
+The labels on the board should be assumed to be correct.
 ![Image of board](images/1600px-Stlink-clone-v2013-pinout.jpeg)

 Step 2: